junqueira/go-finance/README.md

 ![codecov.io](https://codecov.io/github/FlashBoys/go-finance/branch.svg?branch=master)

-`go-finance` is a Golang library for retrieving financial data for quantitative analysis.
+`go-finance` is a Go library for retrieving financial data for quantitative analysis.

 To install go-finance, use the following command: